raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ### Primeval Awareness

 Beginning at 3rd level, you can use your action and expend one ranger spell slot to focus your awareness on the region around you.
-For 1 minute per level of the spell slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
+For 1 minute per level of the spell slot you expend, you can sense whether the following types of creatures are present within 1.6km of you (or within up to 9.6km if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
 This feature doesn't reveal the creatures' location or number.

 ### Ability Score Improvement